“IW is a complex, ‘messy,’ and ambiguous social phenomenon that does not lend itself to clean, neat, concise, or precise definition.”

 Irregular Warfare is defined in US joint doctrine as “A violent struggle among state and non-state actors for legitimacy and influence over the relevant populations.”
 As such, it encompasses much of what has until recently been considered to be traditional warfare, since militaries have long understood that they must take public perception into account in their planning.
 However, it also includes areas of military operations that are not as well-known, and in fact seek to maintain that low profile.
 Such “special” operations are understood to be politically sensitive and thus often function best when their existence goes undetected.
 Complicating things further, according to this definition, irregular warfare also includes activities that are usually not considered to be the purview of the military, such as strategic communications, diplomatic activities, and other forms of political or cultural engagement.

-Being a “violent struggle,” irregular warfare does not seek to address the political maneuverings of those who do not and are not expected to employ force to achieve their goals.
+Being a “violent struggle,” IW does not seek to address the political maneuverings of those who do not and are not expected to employ force to achieve their goals.
 However, it does seek to address the employment of political methodologies of violent organizations.
 It is interesting to note the relationship of irregular warfare in this regard to traditional warfare, which seeks to address the violent methodologies of (formal) political organizations.
-This mirror image dichotomy exposes one of the key aspects of irregular warfare that should be understood by all military theorists and practitioners: traditional and irregular warfare view the same basic problem from different perspectives: political violence.
+This mirror image dichotomy exposes one of the key aspects of IW that should be understood by all military theorists and practitioners: irregular and traditional forms of warfare view the same basic problem from different perspectives: political violence.
 The following graphic, from the first Irregular Warfare Joint Operating Concept may help to illuminate this duality:

 In future posts, we will return to these considerations again and again as we explore the many facets of irregular warfare.